ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 What you need to know as a developer
 ====================================

+The executable format and conventions are currently being defined and prone to change.

+- Executables must be position independent: don't use absolute addresses
+- Executable files must start with the 4-bytes-long header 'PRG\0'
 - OS functions can be called from the program run (see the sample include file 'arm\os.s')

 What you can't currently do, but should soon I be able to
 =========================================================

 - Upgrade to a more recent version of the OS while keeping Ndless installed
-- Install or run the executable with the TI-84+ keyboard of the TI-Nspire
+- Run executables with the TI-84+ keyboard of the TI-Nspire
 - Mac support

 Known issues